LiveOak/LylesCarbonSteelCorrosion/Analysis/CouponDepth.md

 # underlying png file.
 The height will be scaled appropriately.

 echoChunks <- TRUE
-options(width = 120)  #Widen the default text output by 50%  more characters..
+options(width = 180)  #Widen the text output from the default of 80 characters.
 read_chunk("./Analysis/CouponDepth.R")
 ```